By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Overview

-Users can get an automatic calculation of their desired C.A.P. by using the course achieve
+Users can get an automatic calculation of their desired C.A.P. by using the course achieve command and

-entering their desired Cap
+entering their desired Cap.

 Implementation

-The computation of C.A.P. is done through computeEstimatedCap
+The computation of C.A.P. is done through computeEstimatedCap in courseInfo which uses Semesters

-and Cap
+and Cap of courseInfo.

-When a user wants to calculate achievable C.A.P., the user has to specify the prefix c/
+When a user wants to calculate achievable C.A.P., the user has to specify the prefix c/ for Cap.

 Then the application proceeds to do the following steps: